shinyworks/shinybatch/README.md

 })

 # The group_val is validated to make sure it is always one of the allowed groups,
 # returning "bad group" if not.
-It is also synchronized with the input$group.
+It is also synchronize with the input$group.
 group_val <- vrv_factor_scalar(
   levels = allowed_groups(),
   value = shiny::reactive(input$group),